In case of a roofing emergency please call our 24hr hotline! Call (940) 278-8299 now!

 Risks of Installing Shingles Over Old Ones

 Installing new shingles over old ones presents several risks that can compromise the integrity of your entire roof.
 The most common issues include poor ventilation and the potential for leaks.
 When new shingles are layered on top of old ones, proper sealing is nearly impossible, increasing the likelihood of water infiltrating your roof.
-Water damage is one of the most expensive and destructive consequences of poor roofing practices.
+If you notice any signs your roof needs repair, such as leaks or structural damage, addressing them before installing new shingles is crucial to avoid compounding the problem.

 The primary risks include: